carolsemerano/UFO/README.md

 ![CombiningFilters](static/images/CombiningFilters.png)

 - To remove a filter, just delete the text in the field.
-In the example, the country criteria was removed, resulting in all occurrences of disk observations in Canada and in the US.
+In the example, country was removed from the criteria, resulting in all occurrences of disk observations in Canada and in the US.

 ![RemovingFilter](static/images/RemovingFilter.png)